Mean Reversion Trading Strategies and Backtest | (Pros And Cons Of Mean Reverting Systems & Indicators)

 Likewise, arbitrageurs short those which rise in value and buy those which fall in value.

-Yes, mean reversion works, but not in all markets.
-To our knowledge, it works best for stocks and less for other financial assets (for example, FOREX is more trending than mean-reverting).
+Yes, mean reverting trading strategies work.
+Although not in all markets.
+To our knowledge, mean reverting trading strategies work best for stocks and less for other financial assets (for example, FOREX is more trending than reverting to mean).

+Yes, stock fundamentals do mean revert.
 In 1994, the academics Josef Lakonishok, Andrei Shleifer, and Robert Vishny wrote a paper called Contrarian Investment, Extrapolation, and Risk, the first study looking at mean reversion in earnings, where they compared past growth rates to future growth rates.
 Perhaps not surprisingly, they concluded that earnings tend to revert to the mean.
+In other words being mean reverting.

-Likewise, mutual funds tend to mean revert: the best funds over the last three years are not likely to be among the top funds over the next three years and vice versa.
+Yes, mutual funds mean revert.
+The best funds over the last three years are not likely to be among the top funds over the next three years and vice versa.

 Is volatility mean reverting?